ueberdosis/hocuspocus/docs/src/docPages/guide/documents.md

 ## Importing documents

-If you want to alter the Y-Doc when Hocuspocus creates it, you can use the `onCreateDocument` hook and apply updates directly to the given document.
+If you want to alter the Y-Doc when Hocuspocus creates it, you can use the `onLoadDocument` hook and apply updates directly to the given document.
 This way you can load your document from a database, an external API or even the file system if they are **not present** in your [primary storage](#using-a-primary-storage).
 For more information on the hook and it's payload checkout it's [API section](/api/on-create-document).

-`onCreateDocument` expects a Y-Doc to be returned.
+`onLoadDocument` expects a Y-Doc to be returned.
 Check out the [transformers section](/guide/transformers) of the guide for more information.

 ```typescript